skarppi/logbook/README.md

 - `yarn run build` - `dist` folder will include all the needed files, both client (Bundle) and server.
 - `yarn start` - Just runs `node ./dist/server/server.js`

+Upload DVR files from FatShark or similar googles to VIDEOS/ folder.
+Use flight ID as filename e.g. TWR-2018-10-09-Session1.mov or just TWR-2018-10-09.mov if the video is not specific to any single flight.

+Videos can also be stored in another server configured with VIDEO_SERVER env variable.
+See example PHP implementation at ```src/videoserver``` for Synology NAS running Web Station.

 ---

 #### Requirements